EDCD/EDMarketConnector/README.md

 Acknowledgements
 --------
 * “Elite: Dangerous” is © 1984 - 2018 Frontier Developments plc.
+* Thanks to Cmdr Zhixian Wu for the Chinese (Simplified) translation.
 * Thanks to Cmdrs CatfoodCZ, Mike Stix & DaraCZ for the Czech translation.
 * Thanks to Cmdr CoolBreeze for the Dutch translation.
 * Thanks to Cmdr FreezeFIN for the Finnish translation.